Quartic surface, its bitangents and rational points: Introduction

 Then for every point $(s_0:s_1)\in\mP^1$, the line of equation

-is quadritangent to $X$, in particular it is a bitangent.}
+is quadritangent to $X$, in particular it is a bitangent. \end{example}

-Note that the surface $X$ defined above contains $64$ lines (the maximal number of lines that can be contained in a smooth quartic) and its Picard number is $20$ (the maximal possible for a quartic surface).
-Geometrically, the above family of lines constitutes a rational curve on the corresponding surface $S$ parameterizing the bitangents to $X$; in this case, the surface $S$ is singular.
+Note that the surface $X$ defined above, known to some authors as Schur's quartic surface, contains $64$ lines (the maximal number of lines that can be contained in a smooth quartic) and its Picard number is $20$ (the maximal possible value for a quartic surface).
+Geometrically, the above family of lines constitutes a rational curve on the corresponding surface $S$ parametrizing the bitangents to $X$; in this case, the surface $S$ is singular.